ehdtlaos/Fetch/README.md

 `npm start` will start the server

-`npm test` will run the test
-  ** You will need to terminate the server if you want to run the testing
+`npm test` will run the test (You will need to terminate the server by pressing (control + c) if you want to run the testing)

 ##